 If you go to Telč, make sure to climb the tower of St. James’ Church, at the narrow end of the main square, to get a look at the town from above.

-To read more about Třebíč, see What to see in Trebic, Czech Republic: A UNESCO site.
+To read more about Třebíč, read Třebíč, Czech Republic: A 3-part UNESCO site.

 Touring the UNESCO sites in the Czech Republic

-The easiest way to see these UNESCO sites in the Czech Republic would be by car, since they’re all quite scattered.
-Don’t do what I did, though, and rush this trip.
-I was on my way from Ostrava to Prague, and I only had two days before my flight.
-In those two days, I tried to see all of these sights except Třebíč, which I saw last year on my way back from Romania.
-First of all, the driving will take some time, though the main highways are well-marked and well-maintained.
-Secondly, all of these places had additional sights worth seeing, especially Kutná Hora, Olomouc and Telč, and I would have liked more time to see them all well.
+The easiest way to see these UNESCO sites in Czechia would be by car, since they’re all quite scattered.
+Don’t do what I did, though, and try to fit too much in.
+The driving will always take longer than your GPS predicts, especially if you want to enjoy the scenery at all.
+The roads are good in Czechia, but twist and turn quite a bit at times.
+Secondly, all of these places had additional sights worth seeing, especially Cesky Krumlov, Kutná Hora, Olomouc and Telč, and I would have liked more time to see them all well.

-It’s easier, of course, to take a tour.
-These tours combine some, but not all, of these UNESCO sites in the Czech Republic.
+It’s easiest, of course, to take a tour.
+These tours from Prague combine some, but not all, of these UNESCO sites in the Czech Republic.